adityaanantharaman/100_days_of_ml_code/README.md

 Learnt transfer learning using keras.
 Tried using different models such as ResNet50 and MobileNet.
 Froze the initial layers and trained the final layers to make a smiling/not smiling classifier using MobileNet.
 Also worked on google colaboratory and used transfer learning on the resnet50 model to train a dataset of 'cats/dogs'.
 Link to the code below..... https://github.com/aditya9898/100_days_of_ml_code/blob/master/code/%5Bday%207%5D%20keras%20transfer%20learning%20%5B8%20aug%202018%5D.ipynb

+# Day 8
+Implemented transfer learning on a few real world datasets.
+Learnt about Train_data_generators in keras and used it to train the dog breed classifier.
+Used python to make nested folders and to sort the pictures of different breeds of dogs in different folders for it to be used with train data generator.